xaur/writings/posts/201911xx-marketing-strategies.md

 Compare this to Murad's [Twitter](https://twitter.com/MustStopMurad) account that went from [31K](https://archive.today/0V21f) to [66K](https://archive.today/2n26G) followers between Jan and Oct 2019.
 Among projects, [BAT](https://twitter.com/attentiontoken) gained 107K followers since Mar 2017 (it's younger than Decred).

 Every month there's an inflow and outflow of followers.
-If you're idle and do nothing with your account you'll slowly lose them.
+If you're idle and do nothing with your account they will gradually unsubscribe.
 Decred staying flat is not too bad but is not a good signal either.

 A nice recent activity is that Ditto began to actively mobilize our community to make an impact on social media.
 But shouldn't it reflect on follower counts?
 Or perhaps there are other metrics that are not publically visible?
 It would be good to know.

 There is one big gotcha with these numbers: they can be pumped in many questionable ways, down to just [buying](https://buyfollowersguide.com/twitter-followers/) them from special services.
-This means a few things for us.
+This means a few things.
 First, any gains of fake following can be wiped out as we have seen on Twitter.
-Second, we cannot know if the gains are fake or real, they are not representative of the real size or engagement of the community.
-Most importantly, we should not blindly chase these numbers or use them to evaluate our work.
+Second, we cannot know if the gains are fake or real.
+Follower counts may not represent real size or engagement of the community.
+We should not blindly chase these numbers or use them to evaluate work.
 They should be carefully used as one signal among many others.

 We often focus on Twitter but we really need to think beyond this one platform.
 Quoting @pablito's DCR Comic [proposal](https://proposals.decred.org/proposals/2ef74fa5f0b558442cb85b1235c8c551a51ff5d8b8de44dead48b8b59c8fc1de):